What You’ll Learn 🛠️

 Channel setup sample rate

-Channel setup sample rate defines the sample rate of channel setup.
-Channel setup sample rate does not run with the full acquisition sample rate but with the reduced one.
+The Channel Setup Sample Rate defines the sampling rate used in channel setup.
+It does not run at the full acquisition sample rate but at a reduced one.

-Let's take a look at a signal from a function generator (simple sine wave with 100 Hz).
-First, we let the channel setup sample rate at the default value, 20.000 s/s/ch.
+For example, let’s look at a signal from a function generator (a simple sine wave at 100 Hz).
+First, we leave the channel setup sample rate at its default value of 20,000 s/s/ch.

-When we enter the setup of the selected channel, we see the preview of the scope nicely.
+When we open the setup of the selected channel, the scope preview displays the signal correctly.

 Which synchronization types can be used?

 The basic idea of synchronization is to provide a clock signal from a time source.
-Clock slave receives the signal from the clock provider and the devices are synchronized.
+A clock slave receives this signal from the clock provider, and the devices are synchronized.

 Devices can be synchronized in two different ways:

-Software synchronization - The software synchronization accuracy is around 2-10 ms, which is enough for simple temperature measurement.
-This synchronization solution requires no additional hardware.
+Software Synchronization – The accuracy of software synchronization is approximately 2–10 ms, which is sufficient for simple measurements such as temperature.
+This solution requires no additional hardware.

-Hardware synchronization - It is a hardware solution that can synchronize all USB devices (SIRIUS, DEWE-43, ...) and EtherCAT devices.
+Hardware Synchronization – A hardware-based solution that can synchronize all USB devices (SIRIUS, DEWE-43, etc.) as well as EtherCAT devices.

-We have connected one SIRIUS, one DEWE-43 and one KRYPTON measurement unit to the SBOX
+In our example, we connected one SIRIUS, one DEWE-43, and one KRYPTON measurement unit to the SBOX.

 Time source

-The time source provides a clock for synchronization.
-It can be selected from:
+The time source provides the clock for synchronization.
+It can be selected from the following options:

-Dewesoft DAQ devices (when we have a Dewesoft measurement device connected to our computer),
+Dewesoft DAQ Devices – Used when a Dewesoft measurement device is connected to the computer.

 Type of synchronization

-If Dewesoft DAQ device is selected as a time source, a clock provider must be selected from:
+If a Dewesoft DAQ device is selected as the time source, a clock provider must be chosen from the following options:

-Automatic - this option automatically selects the best option for synchronization regarding the hardware connected to the system.
+Automatic – Automatically selects the best synchronization option based on the hardware connected to the system.

-Standalone - only one device, there is no synchronization between devices needed.
+Standalone – Used when only one device is connected; no synchronization between devices is required.

-SoftSync - this synchronization solution requires no additional hardware.
-The accuracy is > 10 ms.
+SoftSync – A synchronization solution that requires no additional hardware.
+Accuracy is greater than 10 ms.

-Clock/Trigger - the clock of the device gives a trigger signal.
+Clock/Trigger – The device’s internal clock provides a trigger signal.

-GPS PPS - Since the satellites are transmitting exact absolute time and better receivers usually output this pulse with high precision (below one microsecond), we can use this technology to synchronize remote systems - and there is no distance limit.
+GPS PPS – Since satellites transmit the exact absolute time, and high-quality receivers typically output this pulse with sub-microsecond precision, this method can be used to synchronize remote systems with no distance limitations.

-NTP - Network Time Protocol (NTP) is a networking protocol for clock synchronization between computer systems.
+NTP (Network Time Protocol) – A networking protocol for clock synchronization between computer systems.
 It is less accurate than other methods.

-To enter the addresses of the NTP server click the edit button near the drop-down menu.
-If you want to have more devices synchronized via NTP protocol, the same server address must be entered in all of them.
+To enter the address of the NTP server, click the Edit button next to the drop-down menu.
+If you want multiple devices synchronized via the NTP protocol, the same server address must be entered on all of them.

-When you check NTP servers, the time and date of the server will show.
-If the server address is wrong, the check will fail.
+When you check the NTP server, the server’s time and date will be displayed.
+If the server address is incorrect, the check will fail.

-If the synchronization via NTP is successful, you will see a green clock next to the time in measure mode.
+If synchronization via NTP is successful, a green clock icon will appear next to the time in Measure mode.

 Synchronization between Dewesoft USB devices